-3.2.2.10 The laboratory may be instructed to preserve negative samples identified by the State Horse Racing Authority as candidates for retroactive testing when sufficient urine or blood remains in the Sample for possible retesting.
+3.2.2.10 The laboratory may be instructed to preserve negative samples identified by the State Horse Racing Authority as candidates for retroactive testing when sufficient urine or blood remains in the Sample for possible re-testing.

-In cases where a Sample has been reported negative by the Laboratory following the analysis of the Sample, the Remaining Sample shall be transferred to RMTC retroactive testing specimen containers and stored frozen by the Laboratory in a secure location under a continuous chain of custody for the purpose of possible retroactive testing.
+In cases where a Sample has been reported negative by the Laboratory following the analysis of the Sample, the Remaining Sample shall be stored frozen by the Laboratory in a secure location under a continuous chain of custody record for the purpose of possible retroactive testing.
 Any retroactive testing in such cases shall be governed under the terms of the contract or other legal agreement with the relevant State Horse Racing Authority.